ObolNetwork/charon-distributed-validator-node/README.md

 13. I get an error `network charon-distributed-validator-node_dvnode declared as external, but could not be found` when I run `docker-compose -f docker-compose.yml -f compose-debug.yml up`.
     - It occurs when docker can't find a network with the given name.
-    - Verify if the network is present by running:
+    - Verify if the docker network is present by running:
-      - `docker network ls | grep charon-distributed-validator-node_dvnode`.
+      - `docker network ls | grep charon-distributed-validator-node`.
-    - If there are no results, simply create one:
+    - If there are no results, update the `CHARON_DOCKER_NETWORK` env var in `.env` accordingly:
-      - `docker network create charon-distributed-validator-node_dvnode`
+      - `CHARON_DOCKER_NETWORK=charon-distributed-validator-node_dvnode`